AND QUANTUM ANTIGRAVITY

 Earth is composed of atoms.
 Atom can be conceptualized as a spherical asymmetric electric capacitor, but this time with negatively charged plate being larger.

-The direction of the Biefeld-Brown vector is always from negative to positive plate.
+The direction of Biefeld-Brown vectors is always from negative to positive plate.
 In the case of an atom, its negative plate is larger, so the B-B vector is said to be “down” (towards nucleus), indicating attractive gravity.

 All atoms composing Earth have their B-B vectors “down”, and atoms composing material bodies on Earth also have their B-B vectors “down”, therefore Earth will attract these material bodies, and material bodies will attract Earth — an attractive gravitational interaction.

-On the quantum-scale, Earth and material bodies on Earth are composed of many “capacitors” (atoms) that have their Biefeld-Brown vectors “down”, while on the macro-scale, Earth is just one big planet-size capacitor that has its Biefeld-Brown vector “up”, meaning directed away from its “nucleus”, i.e. from the ground up towards ionosphere.
-In this way, from the quantum-scale perspective, Earth is a gravity device, and at the same time, from the macro-scale perspective, Earth is an antigravity device.
+On the quantum-scale, Earth and material bodies on Earth are composed of many “capacitors” (atoms) that have their Biefeld-Brown vectors “down”, while on the macro-scale, Earth is just one big planet-size capacitor that has its Biefeld-Brown vectors “up”, meaning directed away from its “nucleus”, i.e. from the ground up towards ionosphere.
+In this way, from the quantum-scale perspective, Earth is an attractive gravity device, and at the same time, from the macro-scale perspective, Earth is an antigravity device.

 The reason that almost all material bodies on Earth do not experience any detectable antigravity effects should be clear now.
 Just consider the difference between the two above examples of spinning gyroscope and charged capacitor, and all other material bodies.
-Most of the material bodies on Earth are neither highly electrically charged, nor do they possess any sufficient angular momentum in order to experience any detectable antigravity effects inside Earth’s macro-scale perpendicular electric and magnetic fields.
+Most of the material bodies on Earth are neither highly electrically charged, nor do they possess any sufficient angular momentum in order to experience any detectable antigravity effects inside Earth’s macro-scale perpendicular electric and magnetic fields, except for bicycle wheels and airplane propellers, or even clouds.

 In the above video, the magnetic device composed of one big central magnet, and six smaller “flipped” (or “inverted”) magnets is clearly capable of magnetic attraction and repulsion at the same time.
 Just because the large magnet attracts, and small magnets repel, it does not follow that these two opposing effects cancel each other out, and that is the reason for the unexpected and particularly important “side-effect”: STABILITY.